google/kernel-research/Documentation/how_to_get_started.md

     INCBIN(target_db, "target_db.kpwn");
     ```

-3. Initialize **TargetDb** and detect which target it's being run on.
+3. Initialize **TargetDb**:

     ```c++
     TargetDb kpwn_db(target_db, target_db_size);
     ```

 4. Already available in database structure and symbol offsets are documented in `kpwn_db/converter/config.py`.
-They are added for all supported targets.
+They are added for all the supported targets.

 5. If the needed symbol is not in database, use `StaticTarget` object to add it.
 One object per target needed.
 For example: